HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 research.
 Colorful books fill the shelves and almost every shelf has a book turned outward on display.
 There are several rugs with comfortable beanbag chairs, and a variety of magazines to choose from (PTSA, personal communication, October 2011).
-The Portola librarian, Allyson Bogie, is also a co-author of this paper.
+The P------ librarian, A------ B------, is also a co-author of this paper.

 ###Strengths